viniciusnvcosta/aws-sam-docker-ai/README.md

 # aws-sam-docker-ai

-This project contains source code and supporting files for an creating an AI inference application for classifying handwritten digits using a Machine Learning model in [PyTorch](https://pytorch.org/) with AWS-SAM Docker image for [python:3.11](https://gallery.ecr.aws/lambda/python).
+This project contains source code and supporting files for an creating an AI inference application for classifying handwritten digits using a Machine Learning model in [PyTorch](https://pytorch.org/) with AWS-SAM Docker image for [lambda/python:3.11](https://gallery.ecr.aws/lambda/python).
+This repo was based on the [apigw-pytorch](https://github.com/aws/aws-sam-cli-app-templates/tree/master/python3.11/apigw-pytorch) template from SAM-CLI.

 ## Project structure: